bilgivecesaret/Automatic-Course-Planner/README.md

 ### 3. Start the app

-Run `npm install` into terminal to start the app.
+Run `npm install` into terminal to install the app.
 Run `npm dev run` into terminal to start the app.
-Type 'cd public' into terminal to access the json datas.
+Type 'cd public' into terminal to install json server.
 Run `npx json-server db.json` into terminal to start the database db.json

 **You can now view the app at http://localhost:5173**